webmaxru/bpm-online/CONTRIBUTING.md

-Pull requests are welcome.
+Pull requests are welcome (in the main repository).
 If you add functionality, then please add unit tests to cover it.